 Pros

-- Easy on mobile, confirm with fingerprint or face unlock.
+- Easy on mobile, confirm with fingerprint or face unlock, sometimes PIN.

 - Simple budgeting, you fund from a linked card you already control.